 What Does a Medium Do?

-What does a medium do?
-A medium uses the powers of extra sensory perception and intuitive abilities to give proof of the survival of the human personality after death.
-The information the medium relays is given to them by discarnate spirits though psychic skills called clairvoyance (inner seeing), clairaudience (inner hearing) and clairsentience (inner sensing).
-Within Spiritualism mediums are not permitted to make predictions as this distracts from the primary purpose of mediumship which is proof of survival of death.
+A medium uses the powers of extrasensory perception and intuitive abilities to give proof of the survival of the human personality after death.
+The information the medium relays is given to them by discarnate spirits though psychic skills.
+These are called clairvoyance (inner seeing), clairaudience (inner hearing) and clairsentience (inner sensing).
+Within Spiritualism, mediums are not permitted to make predictions.
+This distracts from the primary purpose of mediumship which is proof of survival of death.

 The Difference Between a Medium and a Psychic

-I have already written about what differentiates a medium and a psychic but I want to add emphasis by briefly explaining exactly what a medium does.
-What does a medium do?
-Well many people call themselves mediums but are in reality psychics.
+I have already written about what differentiates a medium and a psychic.
+I now want to add emphasis by briefly explaining exactly what a medium does.
+Many people call themselves mediums but are in reality psychics.
 There is a great deal of misconception about the differences between psychic readings and mediumistic readings.

 Mediums give proof of Life After Death

 A medium gives proof of survival of the personality after death.
-We demonstrate that not only does the life essence continue but also that memory persists as well as the self-awareness – the sense of being who we are.
-The information mediumship provides may bring comfort to the bereaved and help them to move forward.
+We demonstrate that not only does the life essence continue but also that memory persists as well as the self-awareness.
+This is the sense of being who we are.
+The information mediumship provides may bring comfort to the bereaved because it helps them to move forward.
 Some describe this process as a form of soul healing.
 Sometimes other healing gifts will accompany the awakening mediumistic gifts.

 Mediums are a link between the worlds: